yourbasic/api/README.md

 *John von Neumann*

 If you can model your API on a mathematical abstraction, such as a set or an interval, you're almost home free.
 Mathematical abstractions tend to be atomic, well-specified, independent, composable entities with a long story of use, abuse and improvements along the way.

-TODO: *Add example*
+Take a look at [VertexSet][VertexSet], a datastructure that keeps track of a group of vertices in a Go graph package.
+There are three mathematical abstractions here:

+- the vertices themselves are identified by **integers**,
+- a group of vertices is a **set** with **union**, **intersection**, **set difference** and **membership** operations, and
+- the constructor takes an **interval** as input.

+There are two main reasons why I ended up with this API design.
+First, I believe that these operations are useful, necessary and sufficient.
+Secondly, they favor designs that can be efficiently implemented in this particular package.

 ### Keep it consistent